Skip navigation

 There are several things you can do to prepare your child:

 Your child will have questions about why their sibling is sick.
-They will probably ask if their sibling will get better.
+The child will probably ask if their sibling will get better.
 You can be ready by having a social worker, nurse, or doctor there before, during, and after the visit.

 Your child may feel angry, scared, helpless, guilty, or jealous.
 These are normal feelings.

-Often children do better than adults when they visit their ill sibling.
-Your child will not increase the risk of their sibling getting sicker.
-But be sure your child does not have a cold, cough, or any other illness or infection when they visit.
+Often children do better than adults when visiting their ill sibling.
+Be sure your child does not have a cold, cough, or any other illness or infection when they visit.

-Make sure to follow hand-washing rules and other hospital safety rules.
+Make sure to follow hand-washing and masking rules as well as other hospital safety rules.

 References